 - Have writing tools readily available – You never know when inspiration may strike, so it would be wise to have writing supplies available for your child to grab quickly.
 Items like crayons, markers, pencils, and paper, should be easily accessible so that when the urge or need to write arises, time will not be spent hunting around the house for something to write with (as adults are sometimes prone to do).

 - Set aside time for family writing – Many families designate a special time of day just for reading.
+This will assist in developing essential reading skills.
 Extending this practice to include writing with your seven-year-old can make a big difference in developing their writing skills.
 Try to set aside time at least once a week, for a minimum of 15 minutes, to write things like journal entries, short stories, and letters with your child.

 A fun writing project to take on with your child is to collaborate on making a simple book together, complete with illustrations and a cover.
 Not only will you see an improvement in your child’s writing skills, but upon completion, you will have a wonderful keepsake documenting their development as a young writer.